JTDean123/immunoHE/README.md

 ./make_norm_jobs.py
 ```

-This creates a script `norm_jobs.sh` that will normalize all of the patches using `NORM.jpeg` as a reference
+This creates a script `norm_jobs.sh` that will normalize all of the patches using `NORM.jpeg` as a reference.

+This also creates a tsv, `image.paths.normed.tsv`, that you will need for patch-label assignment.

 3) Run this as follows:
 ```